JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 _JUNE 1980_

-_Apart from the news mentioned in the very first Six-OSix (which is reproduced on the inside front cover of this Tenth Anniversary Issue), the editorial in June 1980 mentioned the 25th Anniversary of the signing of the URANTLA Brotherhood Constitution, which brought into force the first General Council of URANTLA Brotherhood.
+_Apart from the news mentioned in the very first Six-OSix (which is reproduced on the inside front cover of this Tenth Anniversary Issue), the editorial in June 1980 mentioned the 25th Anniversary of the signing of the URANTIA Brotherhood Constitution, which brought into force the first General Council of URANTIA Brotherhood.
 Also in February 1955, the Foundation Trustees announced their “Declaration of Intention” to print the book.
 On October 12th of that year the first printing was completed._

 _OCTOBER 1980_

-_Six-0-Six was advised by the URANTLA Foundation of certain copyright requirements that have particular relevance for newsletter publication._
+_Six-0-Six was advised by the URANTIA Foundation of certain copyright requirements that have particular relevance for newsletter publication._

 _FEBRUARY 1981_